Square joy: trapped rainwater

 Ah, much better!
 Now you know how I got the picture for the example.

 Alternatively, we can use the plot package and draw our solution as a stacked bar chart.
-However, this approach needs more configuration and is slightly more cumbersome to use than viewmat.
+However, this approach needs more configuration and is slightly more cumbersome than viewmat.

 require 'plot'